 1. HE HELPED KEEP A GANG OF COAL MINERS OUT OF PRISON.

-McKinley, born in 1843 in Niles, Ohio, studied at Allegheny College in Meadville, Penn. and Mount Union College in Alliance, Ohio, but he didn’t graduate from either school.
+McKinley, born in 1843 in Niles, Ohio, studied at Allegheny College in Meadville, Pennsylvania and Mount Union College in Alliance, Ohio, but he didn’t graduate from either school.
 After the Civil War erupted, he volunteered for the Union Army, rose to the rank of second lieutenant, and received a brevet commission to major.
-Following the war he apprenticed under an attorney, studied law for less than a year at New York's Albany College and was admitted to the bar back in Ohio in March 1867.
+Following the war he apprenticed under an attorney, studied law for less than a year at New York's Albany College, and was admitted to the bar back in Ohio in March 1867.

 Nine years later, McKinley defended a group of striking coal miners who allegedly incited a riot at a mine in Tuscarawas Valley before tussling with the Ohio militia sent by Governor Rutherford B. Hayes.
 All but one of the miners was acquitted, and McKinley refused any compensation for his services.

 2. AS PRESIDENT, HE BOOTED SPAIN OUT OF FOUR TERRITORIES.

 Even though McKinley’s then-Assistant Secretary of the Navy, Theodore Roosevelt, allegedly claimed that his boss possessed “no more backbone than a chocolate éclair” while the situation with Spain was deteriorating, McKinley and Spain would eventually cut off diplomatic relations, and the United States supported Cuba in its struggle with the Spanish.